cgrok/selfbot.py/README.md

 ## Community Cogs

-**This is coming soon, so it's not working at the moment.**

 To submit a cog, submit a [pull request](https://github.com/verixx/selfbot.py/pulls) into the [/cogs/community](https://github.com/verixx/selfbot.py/tree/rewrite/cogs/community) folder.
-To download a cog, add the Cog Name in `data/community_cogs.txt`.
+To download a cog, add the Cog Name in `data/community_cogs.txt` or do `{p}load community.<cogname>`.
 Invalid cog names will return an error in your console.

 Note: You **do not** have to add default cogs into `data/community_cogs.txt`.

+## Suggestions

+After getting the selfbot, instructions [here](heroku.md), do `{p}suggest "<short description>" <detailed description>` and we will try our best to implement it if it's possible!

 ## Acknowledgements